-As weird as it sounds, learning to create something and solving problems is very therapeutic.
+As weird as it sounds, learning to create something and solve problems is very therapeutic.
 It is also becoming my me-time in a day.

-And that's been said, it's one of my happiness factor.
+And that's been said, it's one of my happiness factors.

-Just recently I implement it by explaining things that I learned through writing blog posts.
+I recently implemented it by explaining things I learned through blog posts.

 I know there's still plenty of room for improvement 🙂.